 1. Use your email signature to notify of upcoming leave

 I’ve seen more and more people using their email signature as a way to alert people to upcoming out of the office time.
+I think it’s a good idea.
 It reads a bit like this:

 Email signature, contact details, etc

 Advance notice: I’ll be out of the office from Tuesday 14 July until Friday 24 July.